openharmony/docs/en/application-dev/reference/apis/js-apis-notificationSubscribe.md

-## NotificationSubscribe.remove
+## notificationSubscribe.remove

 remove(bundle: BundleOption, notificationKey: NotificationKey, reason: RemoveReason): Promise\<void\>

-Removes a notification for a specified application.
+Removes a notification based on the specified bundle information and notification key.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Notification.Notification

 **Required permissions**: ohos.permission.NOTIFICATION_CONTROLLER

-**System API**: This is a system API and cannot be called by third-party applications.
+**System API**: This is a system API.

 **Parameters**